 🌡️Storage

-Store leftovers of this prosciutto eggs benedict for up to 2 days, but store the sauce separately from the other ingredients.
-It's ideal if you can store everything separately (the meat, eggs, spinach and buns) so it doesn't get soggy.
+Store leftovers of this Italian Prosciutto Eggs Benedict recipe for up to 2 days, but store the sauce separately from the other ingredients.
+It's ideal if you can store everything separately (the meat, eggs, spinach, and buns) so it doesn't get soggy.
 The eggs and sauce can be reheated in the microwave.

 Still, it doesn't matter where I go for breakfast these days, I always order the Eggs Benedict.
 The seeming necessity for schooling myself in new ways has ceased to exist.